Particular/docs.particular.net/servicepulse/host-config.md

 ## Configuring connections via the ServicePulse UI

-The connections to ServiceControl and ServiceControl Monitoring can be changed using the connections tab in the configuration screen in ServicePulse:
+The connections to ServiceControl and ServiceControl Monitoring can be changed using the connections tab in the configuration screen in ServicePulse.

+The ServiceControl Monitoring connection URL is optional and can be disabled by either leaving it blank and not entering a value or entering a "!" in the URL text box.

 ![Connections configuration](images/connections-configuration.png 'width=500')